Scaling law for the size dependence of a finite-range quantum gas: Interdomain energy as a thermodynamic response function

 for $k_i,k_j\ge 0$.
 Note that the fact that $H_\eps$ is quadratic and strictly convex for all $\eps\in[0,1]$ implies that $\mu_\eps$ is Gaussian.
 We let $\rho_\eps$ denote the associated Gaussian density, so that, in the notation employed in the previous sections, $\rho_1=f$ and $\rho_0=f_1f_2$ correspond to the Boltzmann distributions of the fully coupled and decoupled systems.
 Specifically,

 is the density of a Gaussian with mean zero and covariance $\Sigma_\eps=\beta^{-1}K_\eps^{-1}$.
 We set $U_\eps= H_\eps - H_0$, which boils down to

-In what follows, we will focus on two aspects: \begin{enumerate} \item We will explicitely compute upper and lower bounds to the interface free energy $\Delta F$. \item We discuss the asymptotic behaviour of $q_{\text{ref}}$ in the limit $n,m\to\infty$. \end{enumerate}
+In what follows, we will focus on two aspects: \begin{enumerate} \item We will explicitly compute upper and lower bounds to the interface free energy $\Delta F$. \item We discuss the asymptotic behaviour of $q_{\text{ref}}$ in the limit $n,m\to\infty$. \end{enumerate}

 To address the first point, we compute the expectation of the interaction potential $U_\eps$ under the Gaussian equilibrium distribution $\mu_\eps$.
 As is shown in Appendix \ref{sec:matrices}, the upper bound is given by